ClementiGroup/LSDMap-DM-d-MD/README.md

 ======

 LSDMap package is used to compute Locally Scaled Diffusion Map.
-Typical usage is to call "lsdmap" script:
+Typical usage is to call the "lsdmap" script:

 	lsdmap -f <configuration_file> -c <structure_file> <other_options>